learnpoint/piko/README.md

 ### Cloudflare Tunnel Installation on Windows

-Cloudflare Tunnel is only required when using the **Share** tool.
+Cloudflare Tunnel is only required when using the **Share** tool in Piko.

-1. Download the 64-bit version (for Windows) from the [Cloudflare Tunnel downloads page](https://developers.cloudflare.com/cloudflare-one/connections/connect-networks/downloads/).
+1. Download the 64-bit version (for Windows) from the [Cloudflare Tunnel downloads page](https://developers.cloudflare.com/cloudflare-one/networks/connectors/cloudflare-tunnel/downloads/).
 2. Rename the downloaded file to `cloudflared.exe`.
 3. Create a folder named `C:\Program Files (x86)\cloudflared`.
 4. Copy the (downloaded and renamed) file to the (created) folder.